Colville Tribes support bill to streamline energy development (December 17, 2015)

 Northern Arapaho Tribe aims to repatriate remains of students (December 17, 2015)

-The tribe's historic preservation officer said more than 200 Arapaho students died at the arlisle Indian Industrial School in Pennsylvania.
+The Northern Arapaho Tribe's historic preservation officer said more than 200 Arapaho students died at the Carlisle Indian Industrial School in Pennsylvania.

 Proposal seeks stronger protection for authentic Indian artists (December 17, 2015)

 The mayor of Santa Fe, New Mexico, is taking action following the indictments of three people for violating the Indian Arts and Crafts Act by selling fake goods.

 Former monument official charged for stealing Indian remains (December 17, 2015)

 The ancestral remains were taken from the Effigy Mounds National Monument in Iowa shortly before the Native American Graves Protection and Repatriation Act became law in 1990.